School Teachers & Staff in South Korea

 Sejong Global School is a residential school in Daejeon, set up to serve the children of Korean WEC missionaries requiring secondary education in both Korean and English.

 We encourage our children to have a positive identity as third-culture kids, to serve God with their gifts and talents and to live as missional Christians alongside their parents.
-Come and be part of our community for 6 months or longer?
+Come and be part of our community?

 The school has vacancies for English-speakers to teach English (ESL, speaking and writing), Art, Music, SAT Preparation, and Physical Education.